cs109group18/project/imputation.md

 ### Imputation of Carson City Data

-Carson City MSA was missing crime rate statistics for all years.
-We used MSA-wide imputation to address this situation.
-It was also missing employment rate for all 11 years.
-To solve this scenario, we leveraged the Bureau of Labor Statistics data to manually impute employment rates for all years
+Carson City MSA had no crime data for the largest city in its MSA.
+But, since Carson city MSA is just Carson city, we used the MSA wide variables as its city-wide crime variables.
+Additionally, it was missing unemployment data, so we just grabbed annual unemployment data from the Bureau of Labor Statistics and filled the missings with those.